iaphub/react-native-iaphub/README.md

 ```

 ## Login
-Call the `login` method after an user log in<br/><br/>
+Call the `login` method to authenticate an user.<br/>

-*You must provide an `user id` in order to identify the user.<br/>
+If you have an authentication system, provide the `user id` of the user right after the user log in.<br/>
-After the login, you'll be able to call methods such as `getUser` and `buy`.<br/>
+If you don't and want to handle IAP on the client side, you can provide the `device id` when the app start instead by using a module such as [react-native-device-info](https://github.com/react-native-community/react-native-device-info#getuniqueid) to get a device unique ID.<br/>

-You can logout the user using the `logout` method.*
+⚠ You should provide an id that is non-guessable and isn't public.
+(Email not allowed)
 ```js
 await Iaphub.login("1e5494930c48ed07aa275fd2");
 ```

 ## Set user tags
 Call the `setUserTags` method to update the user tags<br/><br/>
-*Tags are a powerful tool that allows you to offer to your users different products depending on custom properties.<br/>
+Tags are a powerful tool that allows you to offer to your users different products depending on custom properties.<br/>
-⚠ This method will throw an error if the tag name hasn't been created on the IAPHUB dashboard*
+⚠ This method will throw an error if the tag name hasn't been created on the IAPHUB dashboard

 ```js
 await Iaphub.setUserTags({gender: 'male'});